hellosteadman/soundslocal.co.uk/content/pages/index.md

 ## Hiya 👋 I'm Mark

-I've been building websites since the turn of the century.
-I've worked as tech lead for a number of marketing firms, and on projects in the health and cultural sectors, as well as volunteering on community radio projects.
+I've been building websites since the turn of the century, and producing podcasts since before they were cool... and long after.

-Since going freelance in 2016, I've worked with BT Sport, the BBC, Amazon, Mozilla and more, lending my technical chops, training, and consultation.
+I host a hit podcast and a TikTok series, I've worked with BT Sport, the BBC, Amazon, Mozilla and more... and I once went semi-viral by duetting with the voice of the parrot in Aladdin.

 === END SECTION ===